tairosonloa/Aula_Global_UC3M/Readme.md

 To achieve user authentication, I use the Moodle API that involves making an https request that sends the student password as a parameter in the URL.
 ## Usage
 Download the repository as zip, clone it with git, or just use wget to get only the script.
+On MacOS/Linux:
 ```
 wget https://raw.githubusercontent.com/tairosonloa/Aula_Global_UC3M/master/aulaglobal.py
 python3 aulaglobal.py